uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_frame.rst

 application must follow the general rules of operation with reference counted objects.
-For example, when surfaces are allocated by oneVPL during :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` or with the help of :cpp:func:`MFXMemory_GetSurfaceForVPP` or :cpp:func:`MFXMemory_GetSurfaceForEncode`, the application must call the corresponding :cpp:member:`mfxFrameSurfaceInterface::Release` function for the surfaces that are no longer in use.
+For example, when surfaces are allocated by oneVPL during :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` or with the help of :cpp:func:`MFXMemory_GetSurfaceForVPP` or :cpp:func:`MFXMemory_GetSurfaceForVPPOut` or :cpp:func:`MFXMemory_GetSurfaceForEncode`, the application must call the corresponding :cpp:member:`mfxFrameSurfaceInterface::Release` function for the surfaces that are no longer in use.